cjratcliff/ml-compiled/docs/geometry.rst

 Inner product of random samples
 ''''''''''''''''''''''''''''''''''''''''''''''
-* Two random vectors from a high-dimensional space are likely to be close to orthogonal.
-This is because orthogonality is measured by the inner product, which is the sum of elementwise products.
+* Two random high-dimensional vectors are likely to be close to orthogonal.
+This is because orthogonality is measured by the inner product, which is the sum of the elementwise products.
 Over a large number of dimensions, this will tend towards the mean of the products which will be zero, so long as the mean of the sampling distribution is also zero.

 https://www.cs.cmu.edu/~venkatg/teaching/CStheory-infoage/chap1-high-dim-space.pdf